saucelabs/sauce-docs/docs/api-testing/how-to-guides/compose-request-body.md

     <img src={useBaseUrl('img/api-fortress/2022/04/how-to-response-object.png')} alt="GET component"/>

-2. Let's take the below example as the response paylaod we get from that call:
+2. Let's take the below example as the response payload we get from that call:

    ```json
    {